 M. was physically and verbally abused by her father since she was a toddler.
 M.'s father beat M., her mother, and her siblings almost daily.
 When M. escaped with her siblings, her father found them and dragged them back to their home to beat them.
 M. and her mother called the police on him several times, but the police never arrived.
-M.'s only other family member, her sister, lives in the United States so she chose to flee Ecuador to live with her sister.
-M. was apprehended by immigration officers, placed in ORR custody, and designated an unaccompanied minor.
+M. fled Ecuador and came to the United States.
+When she entered the United States, M. was placed in a shelter, and designated an unaccompanied minor.
 As a previously designated unaccompanied child, the asylum office has initial jurisdiction over her case.
-NIJC timely filed her skeletal asylum application with USCIS on June 29, 2022. .
-Affidavits and other supporting documents will be due one week prior to her interview at the asylum office, which may occur as soon as four to six weeks after the skeletal application was filed.
+NIJC timely filed her skeletal asylum application with USCIS on June 29, 2022.
+All affidavits and supporting materials to M.'s case will be the week before her interview at the Asylum Office, which has not yet been scheduled.

-13. L. is a woman from Cameroon.
-She speaks French and lives with her partner, O., and their daughter, B., in Chicago.
+10. L. is a woman from Cameroon.
+She, her partner O., and their daughter, B., have a Master Calendar hearing scheduled for February 27, 2024.
+The family speaks French and lives in Chicago.
 (22-0155670) (22-0155648) (22-0155672)

 L. was forced into marriage as a child.
 Her husband routinely raped and abused her.
 He threw their newborn baby against the wall, killing the infant.
 After several years of horrific abuse, L. escaped and relocated to another city, but was left homeless.
 While on the streets, she suffered multiple rapes.
-A woman found L. and offered L. a place to stay, but the woman's husband also raped L. The woman and her husband then trafficked L. to Brazil, promising L. work as a maid in a family member's home, but instead forcing her into a life of prostitution.
+A woman found L. and offered her a place to stay, but the woman's husband also raped L. The woman and her husband then trafficked L. to Brazil, promising L. work as a maid in a family member's home, but instead forcing her into a life of prostitution.
 While in Brazil, L. met O., who had fled Cameroon several years prior to escape political persecution.
 O. helped L. escape the forced prostitution, and the two relocated to another city in Brazil.
 After giving birth to their daughter, B., L. learned that her traffickers, who are members of the Nigerian mafia, continued to search for L., O., and B. and intended to kill them.
 Fearing for their lives, L., O., and B. fled to the United States.
-Their asylum applications must be filed with the Chicago Immigration Court by December 4, 2022.
-Their first master calendar hearing is on February 27, 2024.
+NIJC timely filed their applications for asylum with the Chicago Immigration Court.
 Their pro bono attorneys should be prepared to argue, with NIJC support, that the firm resettlement bar does not apply to their cases.
+All filings will be due 15 days prior to their merits hearing, which has not yet been scheduled.